 - Community health clinics may provide reduced-cost or free dental services.
 These clinics may be managed by the National Health Resources & Services Administration (HRSA).

-If you have a toothache, schedule an appointment with a dentist right away.
+If you have a toothache, schedule an appointment with a dentist immediately.
 In the meantime, you can try OTC medications, like ibuprofen or a topical analgesic, or home remedies, like gloves and garlic.

 While you can’t always prevent a toothache, staying on top of your dental health habits can help keep your teeth in better shape.
 Brushing and flossing twice a day using a soft-bristled toothbrush and fluoride toothpaste could make a toothache less likely to happen.